 • Undertake professional careers or postgraduate research in information security or other IT related fields, acquiring the required information needed to identify real world solutions to real world information security problems.

 • Graduates will have the ability to communicate both technical and non-technical material in a range of forms (written, electronic, graphic, oral) and to tailor the style and means of communication to different audiences.

 • Graduates will exhibit an ability to appreciate the ethical considerations that inform judgments and decision making in academic and professional settings.

 • Graduates will possess the ability to work effectively within and potentially as a leader of an interdisciplinary team.

 You will be required to choose a partner (or partners) and attend regular meetings with your team and project supervisor to identify a project and decide the necessary focus before you start practical work on the project.
 Teams will be required to schedule meetings, maintain logs of meeting, allocate work among themselves and finally arrive at a consensual percentage allocation of the final report.

-Blackboard will be used for team communications and submissions throughout.
+Canvas will be used for team communications and submissions throughout.